node-apn/node-apn/README.md

 2.0.0:

-* Redesign the internal nortification architecutre.
+* Redesign the internal architecutre.
 * Introduced notification bucket object, this enables client to send multiple notifications in a single transimission for traffic efficient delivery.
 Also it has come to prevent unexpectable EPIPE error; the error can be observed when some amount of data has been sent via a connection, > 8192 bytes.
 Now the connection reopen itself every time after the bucket went out.
 * Removed ```Notification.device``` and ```Connection.sendNotification```.
 * Removed sent notification caching feature and related options `cacheLength` and `autoAdjustCache`.